jdiejim/pokedex-blog/README.md

   ```

-In React, everytime we want to update state, we need to call a function called setState that takes an object as an argument.
-In this object we need to specify the key we want to update and assign it the new value.
-This function not only updates the state, it also triggers a re-render of all the children components.
-To add the pokemon data to the state, lets place the setState function on the handleOnClick function where we resolve the promise in our fetch request.
+To update the pokemon state, React gives us a function called **setState**.
+This function takes an object as an argument where we need to specify the key we want to update and assign it a new value.
+Every time this function is called, React re-renders all the child components.

+To add the Pokemon data to state, replace the console.log with the **setState** function inside the **handleOnClick** function, and pass it the new Pokemon object we created.

   ```javascript